vanderbilt-data-science/ai_summer/README.md

 * Relax your mind and ask questions
 * Let us know how you are doing using Fastcups at https://cups.fast.ai/vanderbilt-ai-summer!

+## Pre-Workshop Preparation

+- Sign up for a Google Collaboratory account.
+The free account should be sufficient, but you will get more compute (and longer running times) if you sign up for Colab Pro at ~$5/month.
+- Sign up for a Hugginface.co account.
+Again, the free account should be sufficient.
+- Suggested: Preview the book Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra and Thomas Wolf.
+If you are affiliated with Vanderbilt University, you can access this pre-print book (and any book by O’Reilly) free by logging into O'Reilly Media using your Vanderbilt email address.
+Vanderbilt licenses all content from O’Reilly.
+The book covers Transformers for purposes beyond text.
+- Think about any data you might want to bring to the workshop.
+Also begin thinking about any projects you might want to accomplish during our month.
+We’ll have office hours for you to work with us to get your first project off the ground!

 ## Workshop Schedule

 Mon, May 16	Introduction to Transformers, architecture, Huggingface models, datasets, spaces